42BV/rest-convention/04-frequent-scenarios.md

 }
 ```

+Spring Security will automatically throw an AccessDeniedException exception.
 Its @ControllerAdvice handler method would be:

 ```java
 @ExceptionHandler(AccessDeniedException.class)